-An Account based Pension can also be known as an allocated Pension and is a regular income stream purchased with money that has been accumulated through Super, after you have reached preservation age you can start an account-based Pension with a regular income derived from the assets held in that account.
-Generally, the investment earnings are tax free and the Pension payments are also tax free.
+An Account Based Pension is a regular income stream purchased with money that has been accumulated through super.
+After you have reached preservation age, you can start an Account Based Pension with regular income derived from the assets held in that account.
+Generally, the investment earnings are tax free and the pension payments are also tax free.

 Account Based Pension

 All Ordinaries Accumulation Index

 An index which measures movements in the value of the major shares listed on the Australian Stock Exchange.
 It takes into account the capital appreciation and dividends of the 500 largest listed companies.

 Alpha is considered to be the active return on an investment measured against a market index or benchmark which would represent the markets movement as an entirety.
 The difference between the investments return and the markets benchmark index is the investments Alpha.
 It may be positive, negative or zero and is usually a result of active management.
 An Alpha of zero would indicate the investment is tracing in line with the benchmark or index.

 A form of life insurance which operates to provide retirement income.
 The person who takes out the annuity pays the life office a lump sum and in return receives a series of payments.

 Asset allocation is an investment strategy that aims to balance risk and reward by allocating a portfolio’s assets among different asset classes according to an investor’s goals, risk tolerance and investment horizon.

 A category of investments with similar characteristics and market behaviours.
 Examples include fixed interest, property, cash and shares.

 One hundredth of 1 per cent: 100 basis points equals 1 per cent.